oilstel/elliott/_posts/2019-06-10-four-websites-a-month.md

 *Some constraints (to follow or break):*
 - Each website should be simple enough to finish in a few days time.
-- It would be nice if project challenges me in a different way, but this is also not completely necessary.
-I'd rather finish these projects instead of agonizing over the tooling.
+- It would be nice if each project challenged me in a different way, but this is not completely necessary.
+I'd rather finish each project instead of agonizing over the tooling.
 - I'll document my progress in this post.

 Stay tuned...